 You must prove your identity and your right to work in the United States.
 Federal law requires employers to verify your status so that they don't inadvertently hire illegal aliens.
 Regardless of your nationality, documents must be reviewed within your first three days of work.

 - How can I prove my identify and right to work in the U.S.?

 - Within the first three days of employment, complete the employee portion of Form I-9, Section 1.
 Your employer has to fill out the rest of the form.
 Lists A, B, and C on Form I-9 outline which documents you need to prove that you're legally allowed to work in this country.
 Provide one document from List A or one document from List B, as well as one document from List C. Your social security card together with your driver's license can be used to prove your right to work.

 KNOW YOUR RIGHTS--Your employer can legally view and file the documents you use to prove your identity and right to work, but cannot tell you which specific documents to provide.
 You choose which document or combination of documents from the lists on Form I-9 to provide and your employer must accept valid documents as proof.

 Paying Your Fair Share: Form W-4, Employee's Withholding Allowance Certificate

 This form must be completed on, or before, the first day of work, please see Update Federal and State Withholding Elections QRG.
 The information you provide on the W-4 form will be used to calculate the amount of federal taxes to be withheld from each paycheck.
 If you delay submitting this form, the maximum amount of tax will be withheld from your paycheck!
-You also need to complete a new W-4 if your living situation changes.
+You also need to update your W-4 if your living situation changes.

 - What's the purpose of the W-4 form?